Your Search Engine Optimization Basic Knowledge Base

 Google even states “Responding to reviews shows that you value your customers and the feedback they leave about your business.”
 And Google wants the most credible businesses to show to users - and what is a better indication of credibility than reviews from actual customers?

-So, it is important to build both the quality and quantity of your online reviews.
+So, it is important to build both the quality and quantity of your online reviews (Read this guide on how to get more reveiws.)
 The more reviews and ratings you have (and hopefully positive ones!), the better for your local SEO.
 Chances are good your competitors know the importance of reviews.
 So make sure you aren’t missing out on new business because your potential customers turned to your competitor, who is ranking higher because they have more reviews.
 Also the potential customers might choose your competitors over you because of having more compelling reviews and rating.

 While you work to build the quantity of reviews, the quality of your reviews is also important.
 Google doesn’t just want to show consumers businesses that have a lot of reviews, but businesses that have a lot of positive reviews and five star ratings.
 Think of it this way - your business may only have 12 five star reviews, while your competitor has twice as many reviews.
 Even though they have more, Google will still want to rank you higher because your reviews and their content are more relevant to the user’s search term.
 That means the content of the review and what people have to say about your services is also a playing factor.